Rayan Rupert: Personal life

 Rupert's father, Thierry, was a EuroLeague player and captain of the French national team while his sister, Iliana, was the 12th overall pick in the 2021 WNBA draft.
-His cousin, Kameron Jones, a cancer survivor, is a chemistry major at Boston University.
+His cousin, Kameron Jones, a cancer survivor, is a chemistry major at UMBC.

+Rupert and fellow NBA player Adama Bal grew up together in France as childhood best friends; the two later became teammates on the Memphis Grizzlies during the 2025–26 NBA season.